optimex-xyz/evm-smartcontract/docs/AssetChain-Vault.md

 #### Overview

-The `Vault` contracts, comprising `NativeVault` and `TokenVault`, are integral components of the `PetaFi Protocol`, providing secure custody and management of assets for trades conducted across multiple asset chains.
+The `Vault` contracts, comprising `NativeVault` and `TokenVault`, are integral components of the `Optimex Protocol`, providing secure custody and management of assets for trades conducted across multiple asset chains.
 These contracts enable the deposit of assets, settlement of trades through validated multi-signature processes, and refunding of unclaimed funds after a specified timeout.
 They ensure seamless functionality for both native coins and tokens, with clear separation of handling among locking tokens.

 #### Key Components and Descriptions